sharpiechen/portfolio_2018/_posts/2018-01-09-thought-leadership.md

     <img src="{{site.url}}/assets/img-asset-5b.jpg">
 </a>
 <p>
 	I’ve also given multiple presentations to the product team about how design works and best practices for working with designers.
 The goal of these presentations was to help product team members understand that making something look visually appealing is just the tip of the iceberg of what product designer are good at doing.
-It helped shift the mindset of members away from specific features and solutions, but back to the larger problem at hand.
+It helped shift the mindset of members away from specific features and solutions, and back to the larger problem at hand.
 </p>

 <div class="work__page__attach__container--video" style="position:relative;width:100%;height:0;padding-bottom:56.25%;margin-bottom:20px;">